 Origami and project completion

 I was talking with Jeffrey Hyland this weekend about Basecamp and it got me thinking again about visualizing project progress.
 Checking off milestones does not inspire me.
 Milestones are emotionally flat.
 Projects have heft and we grapple with them.
 My first thought was folding a box from a sheet of cardboard: As the project progresses the box has more and more shape until it is a solid object when the project is done.
 Then it struck me that we should pick an piece of origami with the same number of folds as the project has milestones.
 As the milestones are completed the next fold is made.
-When the project is complete the so is the origami piece.
+When the project is complete so is the origami piece.
 Team members would have the completed piece on their desks as a reminder of the project.
-The project's kick start is the picking of the origami piece and folding it.
+The project's kick start is picking the origami piece and folding it.

 Dragon Gliders

-dragon_glider_h dragon_glider_a Henry, Owen, and I were a little lost for something to do and so we decided to make some wire models.
+Henry, Owen, and I were a little lost for something to do and so we decided to make some wire models.
 Owen was more interested in using the wire along with a metal rod and a battery to create a magnet which he succeeded at.
 I don't have a picture, unfortunately.
 I tried thinking about how to create wire dragons and so got out the Dragonology book.
 What caught my eye was a glider and so Henry and I made the "dragon gliders" in the photographs.
 This project requires only wire, twigs, paper, glue, tape, scissors, pruning sheers, a tree, and about 45 minutes of time.
 (Mom supplied the wire.
 It is great being married to an artist because for almost any craft project it is very likely she has the materials.)

 We walked alone in together time